Welcome to the Laboratory of Wave Engineering !

 – Acoustic imaging and sensing in challenging noisy, lossy, or disordered environments.

-– Ultracompact devices to efficiently emit, manipulate, guide or detect waves at scales smaller than their wavelength.
+– Ultracompact microwave devices to efficiently emit, manipulate, guide or detect electromagnetic waves.

-For more details, feel free to browse our Research and Publication pages.
+For more details, feel free to browse our Research and Publication pages, and to check the website of our spin-off Minwave.